hypriot/cluster-lab/README.md

 ## Test it and play with it
   - You can use **Docker Swarm** by only providing one additional parameter in your Docker commands.
-For instance, when starting a container, Docker Swarm will distribute it on the cluster nodes according to a specific algorithm. <br />
+For instance, when starting a container, Docker Swarm will distribute it on the cluster nodes according to a specific strategy (see details about strategies [here](https://docs.docker.com/swarm/scheduler/strategy/).
+We use the default strategy, which is `spread`). <br />
   Start with listing all containers in the cluster by logging in via SSH to the cluster leader and execute

     `docker -H tcp://192.168.200.1:2378 info`